Anything-Minecraft-Team/anything-minecraft/server/info/lists/server_software.md

 Version: Unknown
 Discontinued

 - [MineStom](https://github.com/Minestom/Minestom) - MineStorm is a server building library allowing servers to be built from the group up easily.
 It removes features like the server understanding what a chest is, which allows HUGE performance increases for minigame servers as they may not need that feature.
 Every feature can be added back.
-Due to this, development would take longer and would not be suitable for survival servers.
+Due to this, the development would take longer and would not be suitable for survival servers.
 Version: 1.16 - 1.17
 Currently Active